 - Usually can’t write checks from the account (without some balance transfer fees).

-At the end of the day, I’d like to hear what you think.
 Why would or wouldn’t you consider a business credit card a small business loan?